Welcome to your beginners' guide to meditation for overthinkers

 - The option to listen to the lessons as well as read them

-This is a self-study course so you can take it at your own pace without feeling pressured.
+Exhale is a self-study course that begins as soon as you join and runs for four weeks.
+You can follow it at your own pace without feeling pressured.
 I know time can be a challenge to establishing a meditation habit so the lessons are a manageable size and the guided meditations are only a few minutes long.

 What you’ll need for the course